Why I Choose to be Foam-Free

 From the beginning of my business, I have avoided using floral foam.

 This practice is simply an extension of the overarching set of values that apply to my whole life.
-I’m a hiker and a camper and a lover of the earth.
+I’m a hiker and a gardener and a lover of the earth.
 I care deeply about nature and the health of our planet.
-As a gardener, I insist on organic and low-water use practices.
+In the garden, I insist on organic and low-water use practices.
 At home, I buy organic & non GMO food as much as possible.
 I recycle and compost and choose glass over plastic.
 I look for ways to avoid being “part of the problem.”

 When I started my floral design business, all those values naturally came along.
 Being foam-free is just one part of my overall commitment to sustainable floristry.